berkeley-scf/r-bootcamp-fall-2020/README.md

 ### Overview

-This is the website for the seventh annual R bootcamp at Berkeley.
-The bootcamp will be an intensive two-day introduction to R using RStudio.
+This is the website for the eighth annual R bootcamp at Berkeley.
+The bootcamp will be an intensive four-morning introduction to R using RStudio.
 Topics will include:

  * R basics - reading and manipulating data, working with R data objects, doing calculations, making plots
  * programming in R